Zermatt Ski Lifts & Terrain

 The Zermatt backcountry terrain includes numerous glaciers & the slopes of the Monte Rosa massif.
 Epic long descents are possible including some classics from Saas Fee that come back into Zermatt.
 Much of it is most safely skied from late March into early May.
 If new to the area, we suggest getting a mountain guide if at all unsure about route finding.

 Avalanche and crevasse danger often impact the ski resort & surrounding mountains.
 Recent heavy snow seasons saw extreme (category 5) avalanche conditions at times.
 Skiers & splitboarders need to be aware of the usual avalanche & crevasse hazards in the backcountry & off-piste.
+A closed zone above Schweigmatten between Furi & Riffelberg is particularly dangerous and one that has claimed several lives.
+Be smart out there.

 Summer Skiing